alydavis/School-District-Analysis/README.md

-# School_District_Analysis
+# School District Analysis

 ## Overview
 A school board requested an analysis of local high schools.
-The data set included reading and math schools for high school students at a variety of school types including District and Charter schools of varying, sizes, and budgets.
-The primary measure of the schools success was math and reading scores.
+The primary measure of a school's success was math and reading scores to inform high and low performing schools, and compare average scores by grade, school spending, student population size, and school type.

 ## Process
-After the initial [analysis](PyCitySchools.ipynb) was complete, the school board was notified of academic dishonesty for 9th grade reading and math at Thomas High School (THS).
-The scores of the dishonest grades at THS needed to be replace the scores with NaNs and repeat the data analysis.
-The results below compare the original analysis to the [new analysis](PyCitySchools_Challenge.ipynb) to describe the impact of these fradulent grades.
+An initial [analysis](PyCitySchools.ipynb) was completed with the Pandas Library in Jupyter notebooks.
+I merged the supplied raw school and student .csv data, inspected and cleansed the data, and sorted, grouped, and summarized the data into dataframes.
+After the initial analysis was complete, the school board was notified of academic dishonesty for 9th grade reading and math at Thomas High School (THS).
+I replaced the scores of the dishonest grades at THS and updated the data analysis.
+The results below compare the original analysis to the [new analysis](PyCitySchools_Challenge.ipynb) to show the impact of these fradulent grades.

 ## Results
 - How is the district summary affected?